deborah-pardoq86q/notes/README.md

 Next, use a scheduling tool or plan to allocate time to each task.
 Allocate time based on the importance and complexity of the task, as well as your own availability.
 Using a schedule will keep you accountable and help prevent you from getting sidetracked or spending too much time on one task when others need attention.
  - 来自帮助助手

+# 2024-01-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Additionally, always keep learning and improving your skills by attending workshops, reading blogs, or watching tutorials.
+The programming industry is constantly evolving, so it' s essential to stay up-to-date with the latest technologies and trends.